awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancer-getting-started.md

 + [Step 6: Create and test your load balancer](#test-load-balancer)
 + [Step 7: Delete your load balancer \(optional\)](#delete-load-balancer)

-Alternatively, to create a Network Load Balancer, see [Getting started with Network Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancer-getting-started.html) in the *User Guide for Network Load Balancers*\.
-To create a Classic Load Balancer, see [Create a Classic Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-getting-started.html) in the *User Guide for Classic Load Balancers*\.

 For demos of common load balancer configurations, see [Elastic Load Balancing demos](https://exampleloadbalancer.com/)\.

 ## Before you begin<a name="prerequisites"></a>